sarah-mclaughlin/docs/docs/qs-02-intro-to-components.md

 As you can see, your Components Tree now has one item: `Block`.
 Blocks, like divs, don't really do much on their own, so lets add some more Components.

 ## Nesting Components
-With your block selected in the tree, open your Components Drawer again (feel free to hit <kbd>a</kbd> on your keyboard to quickly toggle the Components Drawer) and click on Text.
+With your block selected in the tree, open your Components Drawer again (feel free to hit `a` on your keyboard to quickly toggle the Components Drawer) and click on Text.
 Alternatively, you can drag the `Text` component from the Drawer into the `Block` in the tree or canvas.
 <details open>
   <summary>Fig 3</summary>
   <img style='padding: 20px' src="/docs/assets/add-text-component.gif" />